nonconsensual/hosting/README.md

 HERE ARE THE ONES TO RUN ONCE YOU EDIT THEM!
 Run the first one at this point and then after you have update tor and rebooted you need to find the onion address and update that.
 Part 1
+find ./ -type f -readable -writable -exec sed -i "s/hosting.anonsite.org/CHANGE-THIS-TO-YOUR-OWN-DOMAIN/g" {} \;
+find ./ -type f -readable -writable -exec sed -i "s/anonsite.i2p/XXXYOUR-IP2-HEREXXX/g" {} \;
-find ./ -type f -readable -writable -exec sed -i "s/hosting.anonsite.org/CHANGE-THIS-TO-YOUR-OWN-ADDRESS/g" {} \;
+find ./ -type f -readable -writable -exec sed -i "s/AnonSite/XXXYOUR-NAME-HEREXXX/g" {} \;

+Now to get your unique new onoin v3 domain type the following from the torhosting-master folder cp etc/tor/torrc /etc/tor/torrc service tor restart cat /var/lib/tor/hidden_service/hostname
+Make a note of the onion address and copy it to part 2 then issue the find command.

+Part 2
-Part 2 do not run this yet wait till after reboot find ./ -type f -readable -writable -exec sed -i "s/hostingmrnkolxhi.onion/CHANGE-THIS-TO-YOUR-OWN-ONION/g" {} \;
+find ./ -type f -readable -writable -exec sed -i "s/hostingmrnkolxhi.onion/CHANGE-THIS-TO-YOUR-OWN-ONION/g" {} \;

 To get your own new onion address v3 you will need to download and compile cathugger available here: https://github.com/cathugger/mkp224o you can do this on your local machine to get the name or the server your choice, then upload